microsoft/pxt/docs/writing-docs/tutorials/resources.md

 file in a text editor, copy the new asset data, and replace the contents of your tutorial's ```` ```assetjson ```` block with it.

 The assets are shown as the initial view in a tutorial by using the [@preferredEditor](/writing-docs/tutorials/control-options#preferred-editor-view) option.
-This option a causes the tutorial to open with the Asset Editor rather than showing the editor for Blocks or Code.
+This option causes the tutorial to open with the Asset Editor rather than showing the editor for Blocks or Code.